salesforce/policy_sentry/docs/user-guide/command-cheat-sheet.rst

    policy_sentry initialize

    # Analyze a policy FILE to determine actions with "Permissions Management" access levels
-   policy_sentry analyze-iam-policy --from-access-level permissions-management --file examples/analyze/wildcards.json
+   policy_sentry analyze-iam-policy --from-access-level permissions-management --policy examples/analyze/wildcards.json

    # Download customer managed IAM policies from a live account under 'default' profile.
 By default, it looks for policies that are 1. in use and 2. customer managed
    policy_sentry download-policies # this will download to ~/.policy_sentry/accountid/customer-managed/.json